adithi2905/Tax_calculator_hackathon_stackhack/README.md

 # Users can view their tax details when they sign in.
 # Users can also update details/ modify existing details to calculate new tax.
 # Run on Internet Explorer.
 Select tomcat server as it is not specified in the maven pom.xml.
-# JDBC Connector is added in the maven pom.xml file
+# JDBC Connector jar is added in the maven pom.xml file